 Canadian resident taxpayers are generally required to file an annual income tax return.
-Partnerships that carry on business in Canada or that are "Canadian partnerships" (i.e., partnerships all members of which are Canadian residents) are generally required to file an annual information return.
+Partnerships that carry on business in Canada or that are "Canadian partnerships" (i.e., partnerships whose members are all Canadian residents) are generally required to file an annual information return.

-Any non-resident of Canada who, in a taxation year, has a taxable capital gain or disposes of taxable Canadian property is generally required to file a Canadian tax return in respect of that year, unless no tax is payable by the non-resident for the taxation year or a prior taxation year and the taxpayer has either received a Section 116 certificate in respect of each disposition of taxable Canadian property during the year (as discussed below) or such dispositions were exempt from the Section 116 certificate requirements.
+Any non-resident of Canada who, in a taxation year, has a taxable capital gain or disposes of taxable Canadian property is generally required to file a Canadian tax return in respect of that year, unless no tax is payable by the non-resident for the taxation year or a prior taxation year and either the taxpayer has received a section 116 certificate in respect of each disposition of taxable Canadian property during the year (as discussed below) or such dispositions were exempt from the section 116 certificate requirements.